 When the Safe mode is selected, the PTS DOS launch menu appears.
-It has nearly the same functionality as for the Normal mode except the Log Saver command.
-Besides due to certain limitations of the PTS DOS environment, there is no possibility to burn CD/DVD disks.
+It has nearly the same functionality as for the Normal mode except for the Network Configurator and Log Saver commands.
+Besides due to certain limitations of the PTS DOS environment, there is no possibility to burn CD/DVD discs.